StrawHatHacker/Shiro-The-Discord-Bot/shiro-guide.md

 * Blacklist users so they can't join the server.
 * For `<id>` you have to pass a user's ID.

-Note: *There is a limit of 10 blacklisted users per server, if you want to extend it read #pricing*
+Note: *There is a limit of 10 blacklisted users per server, if you want to extend it read #pricing in [Support Server](https://discord.gg/ypEBGHB)*

 ## Updating Prefix